metablaster/WindowsFirewallRuleset/docs/README.md

 (project root directory) into `C:\` root drive directly.

 3. For first time user it's recommended to use Windows PowerShell, see [How to open Windows PowerShell](WindowsPowerShell.md)\
-If you would like to use PowerShell Core instead keep in mind that in rare cases there might appear some issues hard to diagnose, in which case you can re-try with Windows PowerShell as suggested.
+If you would like to use PowerShell Core instead keep in mind that there is an issue with `PowerShell Core` which brings up a blank console window which you may minimize but not terminate.

 4. Otherwise the procedure for both PowerShell Core and Windows PowerShell is similar:\
 Open up extracted folder, right click into an empty space and there is an option to run